-Do not stare into the laser beam. & L2
+Do not stare into the laser beam. ⊕£2

-Do not look directly at the fiber optic ends or inspect the cable ends with an optical lens. $\mathscr{A}$ L6
+Do not look directly at the fiber optic ends or inspect the cable ends with an optical lens. $\mbox{GL}6$

 To prevent electric shock, do not remove the cover.
-No userserviceable parts inside.
+No user-serviceable parts inside.
 This unit contains hazardous voltages and should only be opened by a trained and qualified technician.
-To avoid the possibility of electric shock, disconnect electric power to the product before connecting or disconnecting the LAN cables. &E1
+To avoid the possibility of electric shock, disconnect electric power to the product before connecting or disconnecting the LAN cables.
+Services

-Do not work on equipment or cables during periods of lightning activity. $\mathscr{A}$ E2
+Do not work on equipment or cables during periods of lightning activity. &E2

 Power cord is used as a disconnection device.
-To de-energize equipment, disconnect the power cord. $\mathscr{C}$ E3
+To de-energize equipment, disconnect the power cord. &£3

 Class I Equipment.
 This equipment must be earthed.
 The power plug must be connected to a properly wired earth ground socket outlet.
-An improperly wired socket outlet could place hazardous voltages on accessible metal parts. & E4
+An improperly wired socket outlet could place hazardous voltages on accessible metal parts. © E4

 Pluggable Equipment.
-The socket outlet shall be installed near the equipment and shall be easily accessible. & E5
+The socket outlet shall be installed near the equipment and shall be easily accessible. &£5

-Air vents must not be blocked and must have free access to the room ambient air for cooling.
-Ger E6
+Air vents must not be blocked and must have free access to the room ambient air for cooling. &E6

 Operating Temperatures.
-This product is designed for a maximum ambient temperature of 45° degrees C. & E52
+All the switches are designed for a maximum ambient temperature of 45° C. &E52

-All Countries: Install product in accordance with local and National Electrical Codes. $\mathscr{A}$ E8
+All Countries: Install product in accordance with local and National Electrical Codes. & E8

-When installing this equipment, always ensure that the frame ground connection is installed first and disconnected last. & E11
+When installing this equipment, always ensure that the frame ground connection is installed first and disconnected last. &£11

-Only trained and qualified personnel are allowed to install or replace this equipment. $\mathcal{A}$ E14
+Only trained and qualified personnel are allowed to install or replace this equipment. &£14

 Circuit Overloading: Consideration should be given to the connection of the equipment to the supply circuit and the effect that overloading of circuits might have on overcurrent protection and supply wiring.
-Appropriate consideration of equipment nameplate ratings should be used when addressing this concern. & E21
+Appropriate consideration of equipment nameplate ratings should be used when addressing this concern. &E21